IBMCP4I/cp4i-workshop-appconnect-salesforce-lab/README.md

 8.1 From your terminal make sure you're in the **trader-cp4i/scripts** folder

-8.2 Run the following script with the Flow ULR you copied to the clipboard:
+8.2 Run the following script with the Flow URL you copied to the clipboard:

 ```
 ./addSalesforceIntegration.sh YOUR_FLOW_URL